Deep Neural Network-aided Soft-Demapping in Optical Coherent Systems: Regression versus Classification

+It is worth mentioning at this point that the transfer of the methods developed in the field of machine learning to optical communications should be taken into account \textit{the underlying peculiarities and challenges of NN algorithms themselves}, while those are often overlooked when designing the equalizers/soft-demappers in communications-related literature.
+From Ref.\cite{Georg2021book} we infer that cross-entropy is the most suitable loss function for communication applications, accounting for its meaning in information theory.
+However, in our paper, we intend to increase the researcher's awareness of possible training problems that we observed when dealing with the CEL gradient-descent-based learning.
+Our case study here specifically refers to the complex problem of symbols demapping in long-haul coherent optical transmission, in which the memory from dispersion and fiber nonlinearity plays an important role; however, this may have less relevance to the short-haul/back-to-back scenarios, which, perhaps, deserve a separate study.

-Both the classification and regression can be used in data post-processing to improve the system's performance.
-However, a fair comparison between these two seems to be somewhat problematic as they produce the different output variable types: discrete versus continuous, respectively.
-The discussion related to the classification vs. regression comparison, exists in the machine learning research where the logistic regression accuracy is compared to that rendered by the classification \cite{DREISEITL2002352,vallejos2013logistic}, or the output of the classification with the different loss functions is analyzed \cite{golik2013cross, nar2018cross, bosman2020visualising}.
-However, to our knowledge, only in Ref.~\cite{lathuiliere2019comprehensive} the motivation of solving problems with regression instead of classification was directly explained for specific problems.
-In Refs.~\cite{li2016online,mukherjee2021joint, liu2018joint, liu2017deep, wu2021joint,chen2019joint} it was recognized that both regression and classification tasks have potential downsides: the regression model cannot utilize the flexibility of discriminative NN models; the classification model, in turn, is not able to capture the value of difference when we misinterpret the classes, which can degrade the modeling quality.
-Thus, in these works, the combination of the regression and classification was proposed as the best problem fit.
-This approach was coined the joint classification-regression learning.
+A fair comparison between the regression and classification is quite challenging, as these two produce different output variable types: discrete versus continuous, respectively.
+Such comparison studies have been carried out in theoretical machine learning-related works, where the output of the classification was analyzed with different loss functions \cite{golik2013cross, nar2018cross, bosman2020visualising}.
+However, to our knowledge, only in Ref.~\cite{lathuiliere2019comprehensive} directly explained the motivation to solve problems with regression instead of classification for specific tasks.
+In Refs.~\cite{li2016online,mukherjee2021joint, liu2018joint, liu2017deep, wu2021joint,chen2019joint}, it was recognized that both regression and classification tasks have potential downsides: the regression model cannot utilize the full flexibility of discriminative NN models (meaning that the statistic of the regression model is assumed to be Gaussian, while the classification model does not depend on the type of statistics, and, thus, is more flexible.); the classification model, in turn, is not able to capture misclassification differences when we misinterpret the classes, which can degrade the modelling quality.
+Thus, in these works, the combination of regression and classification was proposed as the best problem fit, but we do not address it here.